 - 1.1 The application site is located approximately 700 metres to the south of Kirkby in Cleveland, sitting close to the foot of the North York Moors National Park.
 It is served by a private drive, which comes off a relatively narrow public highway leading back to Kirkby to the north, and Toft Hill Caravan Park to the south.
-The road also serves several other isolated dwellings. - 1.2 The existing linear dwelling is of simple local vernacular design using traditional materials.
+The road also serves several other isolated dwellings. - 1.2 The existing dwelling is of simple local vernacular design using traditional materials.
 The dwelling and outbuildings contribute positively to the character and appearance of the countryside.
-Their scale, design and relationship are typical of farm buildings in this area, and are visible from viewpoints beyond the site boundary, most notably the road linking with the village of Kirby and the public footpath, which passes through the site and along the access road.
-However, there is landscaping the around the site that also limits some viewpoints, most notably from the east. - 1.3 The proposal as originally submitted was for the following works: - Erection of a large two story link building between the front elevation of the dwelling and the outbuilding; - Erection of sun lounge attached to north elevation of outbuilding; - Conversion of outbuilding to form double garage and dog drving area: - Creation of single storey link between sun lounge and garage; and - Introduction of additional doors into southern elevation of main dwelling. - 1.4 Concerns were raised with the applicant and agent during the consideration of the application.
+Their scale, design and relationship are typical of farm buildings in this area, and are visible from viewpoints beyond the site boundary, most notably the road linking the site with the village of Kirkby and the public footpath, which passes through the site and along the access road.
+However, there is landscaping around the site that also limits some viewpoints, most notably from the east. - 1.3 The proposal as originally submitted was for the following works: - Construction of a large two story link building between the front elevation of the dwelling and the outbuilding; - Construction of sun lounge attached to north elevation of outbuilding; - Conversion of outbuilding to form double garage and dog drying area; - Creation of single storey link between sun lounge and garage; and - Introduction of additional doors into southern elevation of main dwelling. - 1.4 Concerns were raised with the applicant and agent during the consideration of the application.
 These mainly related to the potential impact of the proposed two-storey link building on the character, form and appearance of the dwelling and outbuildings.
-In response, some amendments were made, including the removal of the sun lounge and link to the garage, but the main two-storey link building has been retained.
+In response, some amendments were made, including the removal of the sun lounge and link to the garage, but the main two-storey link building was retained. - 1.5 The scheme as described above was presented at Planning Committee on 27 April 2017.
+Members were in agreement that the application as presented was not acceptable.
+The decision was made to defer the application to allow the applicant the opportunity to consider amendments to the design.